dsalme/sapphiron/README.md

 * How to run the app:
     `docker-compose build`
     `docker-compose up`
     The initializacion script (`/docker-entrypoint.sh`) creates the db if it doesn't exist and runs db migrations.
+This script is run by `docker-compose up` every time so you don't need to run it manually.

 * Configuration